iPlumb3r/Simpliscope/Introduction_EN.md

 Purpose
 -
-The __dichoscope__ is a methodological tool for knowledge engineering is essentially "made up" of the __principle of separation of considerations_ and __semantic lenses_ which allows to significantly increase the level of relevance of the __semantic model of the business concepts__ to be designed.
+The __simpliscope__ is a methodological tool for knowledge engineering is essentially "made up" of the __principle of separation of considerations_ and __semantic lenses_ which allows to significantly increase the level of relevance of the __semantic model of the business concepts__ to be designed.

 Remark: the _principle of separation of considerations_ (also called principle of separation of concerns or principle of separation of aspects) is better known under its Anglo-Saxon name of "Separation Of Concerns Principle".